CaRe-BN: Precise Moving Statistics for Stabilizing Spiking Neural Networks in Reinforcement Learning: Related Works

-For continuous control tasks, hybrid frameworks have been extensively explored \citep{SDDPG,popSAN,MDC_SAN,ILC_SAN,BPT_SAN,dynamic_threshold,noisySAN,xu2025proxy}.
+For continuous control tasks, hybrid frameworks have been extensively explored \citep{SDDPG,popSAN,MDC_SAN,ILC_SAN,BPT_SAN,dynamic_threshold,noisySAN}.
 These approaches typically employ a Spiking Actor Network (SAN) co-trained with a deep ANN critic in the Actor–Critic framework \citep{Actor_Critic}.
+Empowered by the recent proxy target framework \citep{xu2025proxy}, simple SNNs are now capable of outperforming their ANN counterparts.
 However, none of these methods address the challenge of normalization in SNN-based RL.
-The absence of proper normalization often leads to unstable updates, slower convergence, or even divergence during training.
+The absence of proper normalization often leads to unstable updates and slower convergence.